-The Nature Conservancy in Utah, collaborating with the Dixie-Fishlake National Forest, used the concepts of Landscape Conservation ForecastingTM to explore the current status of major vegetation ecosystems on the 500,000-acre Fremont Ranger District and a range of management options.
-Of particular importance are missing early succession classes in important and widespread ecosystems, and the abundance of late succession stages with closed canopies.
+The Nature Conservancy in Utah, collaborating with the Dixie-Fishlake National Forest, used the concepts of Landscape Conservation Forecasting, developed in partnership with the LANDFIRE Program, to explore the current status of major vegetation ecosystems on the 500,000-acre Fremont Ranger District and a range of management options.
 Cost effective strategies for improving vegetation condition were identified.
-The Landscape Conservation ForecastingTM process was developed by Nature Conservancy staff working with the LANDFIRE Program.
 Utah: Grouse Creek/Raft River Mountains Planning

 The Nature Conservancy works with partners to improve land management in Utah's Grouse Creek and Raft River mountain ranges.
 One component of this work is using LANDFIRE's biophysical settings descriptions as benchmarks for restoration.
 LANDFIRE models and modeling software have been fundamental to the exploration of the potential effectiveness of various management scenarios.
-Utah: Powell Ranger District Landscape Conservation ForecastingTM
+Utah: Powell Ranger District Landscape Conservation Forecasting

-The Nature Conservancy, collaborating with the Dixie-Fishlake National Forest, used the concepts of Landscape Conservation Forecastingtm to explore the current status of major vegetation ecosystems on the 375,000-acre Powell Ranger District and a range of management options.
-The major issue identified was the over-abundance of late succession stages in aspen, mixed conifer forests and sagebrush systems.
+The Nature Conservancy, collaborating with the Dixie-Fishlake National Forest, used the concepts of Landscape Conservation Forecasting (LCF) to explore the status of major vegetation ecosystems on the 375,000-acre Powell Ranger.
+The major issue identified was the overabundance of late succession stages in aspen, mixed conifer forests and sagebrush systems.
 Cost-effective strategies for improving vegetation condition were identified.
-The Landscape Conservation ForecastingTM process was developed by Nature Conservancy staff working with the LANDFIRE Program.
-Utah: Wildland Fire Entrapment Avoidance: Modeling Evacuation Triggers
+LANDFIRE helped develop the LCF methodology, and LANDFIRE data are frequently used in when applying the LCF process.
+California: Wildland Fire Entrapment Avoidance: Modeling Evacuation Triggers

 One potential tool for assisting fire managers in situations where human factors can hinder decision-making is the Wildland-Urban Interface Evacuation (WUIVAC) model.
-Utilizing multiple combinations of escape routes and fire environment inputs based on the 2007 Zaca fire in California, the authors created trigger buffers for firefighter evacuations on foot, by engine, and by heavy mechanized equipment (i.e. bulldozer).
-The primary objective was to examine trigger buffer sensitivity to evacuation mode, and expected weather and fuel conditions.
-The examined scenarios show that WUIVAC can provide analytically driven, physically based triggers that can assist in entrapment avoidance and ultimately contribute to firefighter safety.
+Utilizing multiple combinations of escape routes and fire environment inputs based on the 2007 Zaca fire, the authors created trigger buffers for firefighter evacuations in order to examine trigger buffer sensitivity to evacuation mode, and expected weather and fuel conditions.
+LANDFIRE spatial fuel data products were used to inform the process.
 Virginia: Central Appalachians Forest Planning